hantsy/spring-puzzles/programming-models/guide.md

 }
 ```

-This is a classic Spring controller class, familiar to anyone who has worked with Spring before.
+This is a classic Spring controller class, familiar to anyone who has worked with the Spring framework before.

 * The `@RestController` annotation designates this class as a RESTful API controller.
 It is a meta-annotation built on top of the general-purpose `@Controller`.
 * The class-level `@RequestMapping` sets the base path for all endpoints in this controller.